LIVE Entertainers included:

 - Campbell High School

 - Mililani High School

 - Waipahu High School

-Entertainment will be provided by:
+Entertainment was provided by:

 Chinagu Eisa (Okinawan taiko drummers)